asjadnaqvi/stata-schemepack/README.md

 This folder will be filled up with dozens of schemes.
 Since this is a test run, names and installation paths are also likely to change.
 Please check here for the updates.

 * The dofile contains the script to test the code.
-* The graph folder contains the sample figures.
+* The graph folder contains the sample figures in high resolution.

 ## How to use the schemes: